 - Non-Profit Agencies and Foundations

 Finish in Four

-A History minor is ideal for students wishing to personalize their degree experience in an expansive way.
-Courses are designed to expand students’ knowledge on history of the past and present.
-Students may take additional courses that focus on American History, Women in American West, and Era of American Revolution.
+A History minor is ideal for you if you wish to personalize your degree experience in an expansive way.
+Courses are designed to expand your knowledge on history of the past and present.
+You may take additional courses that focus on American History, Women in American West, and Era of American Revolution.

 For minor requirements, please visit the Office of Registrar.